psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 <div class="message">
 <i class="fa fa-exclamation-triangle" title="Warning"></i>
 UPDATE.
-Coverity Build Tool now comes preinstalled on AppVeyor builder.
+Coverity Build Tool now comes preinstaled on AppVeyor builder.
 See the link in comment by Mark Clearwater below the article for more information.
 </div>